• pankajcd@gmail.com

 What causes alarm

-Our human brains can solve calculus equations, drive cars and keep track of the characters in succession, thanks to their native talent for organizing and storing information and reasoning out solutions to thorny problems.
+Our human brains can solve calculus equations, drive cars and keep track of the characters in ‘succession’, thanks to their native talent for organizing and storing information and reasoning out solutions to thorny problems.
 The roughly 86 billion neurons packed into our skulls — and, more important, the 100 trillion connections those neurons forge among themselves — make that possible.

-By contrast, the technology underlying ChatGPT features between 500 billion and a trillion connections.
+By contrast, the technology underlying ChatGPT features between 500 billion and one trillion connections.
 GPT-4, the latest AI model from OpenAI, knows “hundreds of times more” than any single human.
-Hinton says maybe it has “much better learning algorithm” than we do, making it more efficient at cognitive tasks.

 He suggests that a global agreement similar to the 1997 Chemical Weapons Convention might be a good first step toward establishing international rules against weaponized AI.